Welcome to S-Anon

 Meetings are a vital part of the S-Anon program, providing us with the opportunity to identify and confirm common problems and to hear the experience, strength, and hope of others.
 Read what some S-Anon members remember about their first meetings.

 Before we went to an S-Anon meeting, some of us had some interesting or fearful ideas about who we might see there.
-S-Anon members are people, regardless of sexual orientation, gender, denomination, or race, whether in a relationship or not, parents, children, relatives, friends and others whose lives have been affected by another person’s sexual behavior.
-S-Anon is for everyone.
+S-Anon members are people whose lives have been affected by another person’s sexual behavior regardless of sexual orientation, gender, denomination, or race, whether in a relationship or not, parents, children, relatives, friends, and others.
+S-Anon offers meetings for friends and family members of sex addicts, and is for everyone who believes they may find help here.

 While teenagers may attend S-Anon meetings, they are encouraged to join the S-Ateen Fellowship which welcomes young people, ages 12 to 19, who have been affected by the sexual behavior of someone close to them.
 Read more about S-Ateen.